tbxiao/chauff.github.io/index.md

 ## News

 - The Search as Learning Dagstuhl Seminar I co-organized earlier this year was a success!
 I wrote a [blog post](http://chauff.github.io/2017-09-15-sal/) on some of the challenges we identified.
-The full report is available [here](http://drops.dagstuhl.de/opus/volltexte/2017/7357/).
 - I have spent my summer '17 at [Blendle](https://blendle.com/), a Dutch online news platform startup, and tinkered around with their search.
 - I have been **awarded** an [**NWO VIDI**](https://www.nwo.nl/en/research-and-results/programmes/Talent+Scheme/awards/vidi+awards/vidi+awards+2016) grant for my proposal [SearchX: Integrating search and sensemaking into large-scale open online  learning](http://chauff.github.io/2017-05-30-searchx/); this means funding for 2 PhDs and 1 postdoc position.
 Vacancies will be announced in early fall 2017.
 If you are looking for an IR PhD/postdoc position contact me!
 - I attended ICLR in April '17 and [wrote a blog post about it](http://chauff.github.io/2017-04-25-iclr2017/).